AlchemistSimulator/Alchemist/src/orchid/resources/wiki/usage/smartcam.md

       type: ProtelisNode
 ```

 Then we give cameras the ability to see other nodes.
-The _See_ action requires the distance and angle of the field of view.
+The _CameraSee_ action requires the distance and angle of the field of view.
 Each time it is triggered, it writes all the nodes seen in the molecule _vision_.

 ```yaml
 incarnation: protelis